tychonievich/graphics/md/text/api-types.md

 Increasingly, image-input algorithms are being used in conjunction with canvas and scene graph APIs to create approximations of visual phenomena more quickly than could be done directly.
 In these hybrid approaches, the image-input part is often identified with the qualifier "screen-space".

 Screen-space additions to scene rendering APIs can often benefit from more information than could a purely image-input API.
-Rendering APIs can easily provide screen-space algorithms with per-pixel evaluations of all the information they new about the objects being displayed there: object identifiers, depth, and surface normal, material type, instantaneous velocity, and so on.
+Rendering APIs can easily provide screen-space algorithms with per-pixel evaluations of all the information they knew about the objects being displayed there: object identifiers, depth, and surface normal, material type, instantaneous velocity, and so on.
 Some hybrid APIs even run extra rendering passes to provide the screen-space algorithm with information such as object thickness and other properties not immediately visible in a rendered scene.

 Screen-space additions can allow canvas-based renders to add approximations of full-scene phenomena such as reflections, subsurface scattering, motion blur, and depth-of-field.
-They can de-noise raytracing, allowing better visual quality with fewer rays cast.
+They can denoise raytracing, allowing better visual quality with fewer rays cast.
 And they can add camera- and eye-based phenomena like bloom, lens flare, and spatially-adaptive exposure that are difficult or impossible to correctly simulate during rendering.